tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 As typical with new features in TLS, the client indicates support for the new extension in the ClientHello message.
 The newly introduced extensions allow attestation Evidence or Attestation Results to be exchanged.
-Freshness of the exchanged Evidence is guaranteed through secret derivation from the TLS master secret and message transcript (see {{crypto-ops}}) when the background check model is in use.
+Freshness of the exchanged Evidence is guaranteed through secret derivation from the TLS main secret and message transcript (see {{crypto-ops}}) when the background check model is in use.
 In the passport model, freshness expectations are more relaxed and are governed by the lifetime of the signed Attestation Results.